Malaysia Airlines Flight 370: Underwater search

 In late June 2014, details of the next phase of the search were announced; officials have called this phase the "underwater search" despite the previous seafloor sonar survey.
 Continued refinement of the analysis of Flight 370's satellite communications identified a "wide area search" along the "7th arc" where Flight 370 was located when it last communicated with the satellite.
 The priority search area was in the southern extent of the wide area search.
-Some of the equipment used for the underwater search is known to be most effective when towed 650 ft above the seafloor at the end of a 6 mi cable.
+Some of the equipment used for the underwater search is most effective when towed 650 ft above the seafloor at the end of a 6 mi cable.
 Available bathymetric data for this region was of poor resolution, thus necessitating a bathymetric survey of the search area before the underwater phase began.
 Commencing in May, the survey charted around 208000 sqkm of seafloor until 17 December 2014, when it was suspended so that the ship conducting the survey could be mobilised in the underwater search.

 The governments of Malaysia, China, and Australia made a joint commitment to thoroughly search 120000 sqkm of seafloor.
 This phase of the search, which began on 6 October 2014, used three vessels equipped with towed deep-water vehicles that use side-scan sonar, multi-beam echo sounders, and video cameras to locate and identify aircraft debris.
 A fourth vessel participated in the search between January and May 2015, using an AUV to search areas that could not be effectively searched using equipment on the other vessels.
 Following the discovery of the flaperon on Réunion, the Australian Transport Safety Bureau (ATSB) reviewed its drift calculations for debris from the aircraft and, according to the JACC, was satisfied that the search area was still the most likely crash site.
 Reverse drift modelling of the debris, to determine its origin after 16 months, also supported the underwater search area, although this method is very imprecise over long periods.
 On 17 January 2017, the three countries jointly announced the suspension of the search for Flight 370.